saucelabs/sauce-school/codelabs/Module4_SeleniumJava.md

 ### Abstraction and Non-Duplication

-Thus far you have prepared our test suite well to be reusable.
+Thus far you have prepared our test suite well to be maintainable.
 When you have things like the setup and teardown used for all tests in one place, making changes to this becomes a lot easier.
 Not duplicating (re-writing the same) code and abstracting into files like the driver factory, spec helper, and base page mean that you won’t have to re-write that code each time you write a new page or test object, or go make changes to all those files when you need to modify something.

 #### Video